-If you're going on a cycling-specific holiday, or just planning to do a bit of cycling while they're abroad, you'll want to know you're covered should anything go wrong.
-If you have a cycling accident, it's important your medical expenses will be taken care of and that any damage to your bike or other people’s property will be paid for.
+If you’re going on a cycling-specific holiday, or just planning to do a bit of cycling while you’re abroad, you’ll want to know that you’re covered should anything go wrong.
+If you have a cycling accident, it’s important to know that your medical expenses will be taken care of and that any damage to your bike or other people’s property will be paid for.

 How to choose the right cycling insurance policy for you

 We were quite surprised to find that there are many different kinds of cycling travel insurance policies – and that travel insurance doesn’t always cover the kind of cycling you want to do.

 Like bikes, not all policies are created equal – and what’s right for one cyclist might not be right for another.

 For example, do you need standard travel insurance that covers your medical expenses as well as cover for your bike?
 Are you looking for cover for your bike at home?
 Are you after travel insurance for cycling holidays in Europe or further afield?
 Do you need an annual policy that covers events if you’re only planning to do one or two a year – perhaps you could take out insurance just for that/those events?
 Will your policy cover Covid-related cancellations or curtailments?